-The Applicant must indicate to the Occupancy Department, or the resident seeking transfer must advise staff in his/her management office, of the physical characteristic(s) and/or location of the apartment that is required to address the Applicant's or resident's needs in assignment or transfer during the final eligibility determination process or transfer request submission

-Assignment of an Apartment for Good Cause shown by the Applicant or resident cannot be related to considerations of race, color, sex, religion, sexual orientation, gender identity, familial status, marital status, national origin, or handicap or disability of others.
+The Applicant must indicate to the Occupancy Department, or the resident seeking transfer must advise staff in his/her management office, of the physical characteristic(s) and/or location of the apartment that is required to address the Applicant's or resident's needs in assignment or transfer during the final eligibility determination process or transfer request submission Assignment of an Apartment for Good Cause shown by the Applicant or resident cannot be related to considerations of race, color, sex, religion, sexual orientation, gender identity, familial status, marital status, -national origin, or handicap or disability of others.
 Disabled individuals may apply for a reasonable accommodation under the BHA's Reasonable Accommodation policy.

-- Reasons considered Good Cause or Reasonable Accommodation and documentation adequate to establish Good Cause or Reasonable Accommodation are listed below: - THE AGGRAVATION OF A SERIOUS, DETERMINABLE PHYSICAL OR MENTAL IMPAIRMENT
+- - THE AGGRAVATION OF A SERIOUS, DETERMINABLE PHYSICAL OR MENTAL IMPAIRMENT